nautobot/nautobot-app-floor-plan/docs/user/app_getting_started.md

 ### Tile Options

 For each tile, you can:

 - **Assign a Status**: Choose from the predefined Statuses (e.g., "Active", "Reserved").
 - **Assign a Rack or RackGroup**: Specify the rack or rack group associated with the tile.
 - **Specify Rack Orientation**: Define the orientation of the rack relative to the floor plan.
 - **Adjust Tile Size**: Expand a tile to cover multiple spaces.
   - Useful for documenting larger-than-usual racks or marking sections of the floor plan as "Reserved" or "Unavailable."

+!!! note
+    Once a Rack has been placed on a **Floor Plan Tile** you cannot update the **Location** of the Rack until it has been removed from the Floor Plan or the Floor Plan has been deleted.

 ### Working with RackGroup and Status Tiles

 When tiles cover multiple spaces:

 - You can place racks within these tiles.
 - For RackGroup tiles, racks must be added to the appropriate RackGroup.
 - Tile size can be increased or decreased, as long as they do not overlap with other tiles.

 ### Additional Tile Information

 When a rack is assigned to a tile, the display of the tile will also include:

 - **Tenant Information**: The tenant and tenant group associated with the rack.

 ![Populated floor plan](../images/floor-plan-populated.png)

 ### Resizing the Floor Plan

 Once tiles have been added, the floor plan can no longer be resized.

 - This restriction prevents resizing that could place tiles outside the new dimensions.
 - To change the floor plan's dimensions, you must: Remove all tiles, or Delete and recreate the floor plan.